-Chair of Governors: Miss S Mann, an appointed governor
+Chair of Governors: Kathy Moon, an appointed governor

-Vice-Chair of Governors: Mr P Sargison, an appointed governor.
+Vice-Chair of Governors: Lacmer Kaur, an appointed governor

-Please see the sections on the left for details or our current and recent LGB members.
+Please see the sections on the left for details for our current and recent LGB members.
 If you wish to contact governors, please do so via the school contact details.